 History Supplemental Application

-This section of the application asks you to provide information about your research interests, declare your preferred faculty advisors, and outline your prior language preparation (if any).
+This section of the application asks applicants to provide information about research interests, declare preferred faculty advisors, and outline prior language preparation (if any).

 Writing Sample

-Provide a sample that best illustrates the quality of your written work (optimally no more than 50 pages, double-spaced; maximum file size 6 MB).
+Provide a sample that best illustrates the quality of an applicant's written work (optimally no more than 50 pages, double-spaced; maximum file size 6 MB).

 Transcripts

-Upload an unofficial copy of your transcript from all institutions attended, showing any undergraduate and graduate degrees awarded.
-If accepted, the Graduate School will ask for official transcripts from each institution.
+Upload an unofficial copy of transcript from all institutions attended, showing any undergraduate and graduate degrees awarded.
+If recommended for admission, the Graduate School will ask for official transcripts from each institution.

 CV or Resumé

-This should highlight your accomplishments and qualifications including academic honors or distinctions; professional, research, and/or teaching experience; and any publications.
+This should highlight an applicant's accomplishments and qualifications including academic honors or distinctions; professional, research, and/or teaching experience; and any publications.

 Letters of Recommendation

-Provide contact information for the three individuals who will furnish recommendations on your behalf (they will receive an upload link by email).
-Your letter writers need not be historians, but they should be able to speak to your academic preparation to pursue historical studies at the graduate level.
+Provide contact information for the three individuals who will furnish recommendations on an applicant's behalf (they will receive an upload link by email).
+Letter writers need not be historians, but they should be able to speak to an applicant's academic preparation to pursue historical studies at the graduate level.

 Statement of Purpose

-The statement of purpose (2–3 pages, double-spaced) explains your reasons for graduate study.
+The Statement of Purpose (2-3 pages, double-spaced, pdf file format) explains an applicant's reasons for graduate study.
 It may be the hardest part of the application to write, but it is also the most important.
-While you will likely include some autobiographical information, its primary purpose is to acquaint us with how your mind works.
-We want to know, for example, what kinds of intellectual problems and issues interest you, whose stories intrigue you, what sorts of analytical or narrative approaches you like to pursue, which historical writings you admire—and your reasons for these various preferences.
-Please help us understand your decision to enter the historical profession, especially at a time when the academic job market is in decline, and how you see your own role in it.
-There is no single right way to approach this part of the application, but we suggest that you bear in mind the usual cautions for personal writing: speak straightforwardly, in your own voice, and write as well as you know how.
+While an applicant will likely include some autobiographical information, its primary purpose is to acquaint us with how an applicant's mind works.
+We want to know, for example, what kinds of intellectual problems and issues interest an applicant, whose stories intrigue them, what sorts of analytical or narrative approaches they'd like to pursue, which historical writings they admire—and their reasons for these various preferences.
+Please help us understand the applicant's decision to enter the historical profession and how they see their own role in it.
+An applicant can feel free to explain how their background and life experiences, including cultural, geographical, financial, educational, or other opportunities or challenges have motivated their decision to pursue a graduate degree at the University of Wisconsin.
+There is no single right way to approach this part of the application, but we suggest that applicant's bear in mind the usual cautions for personal writing: speak straightforwardly, in their own voice, and write as well as they know how.

 International Applicants